JoshCrossley1/Invoicing/readme.md

 * Pre-packaged
 >App will come packaged with ng-bootstrap, for easy to use modularised components (e.g ng-Modals).

+* Unit Testing
+> Unit testing package to be decided

 * Potential ideas
 > Reactive form component, to be built on the fly based on users parameters.
 Could be passed via endpoint, model may look something like below

 `
 "response": {